 What should I do if I lose my device or my card?

 What happens when I replace or update my device?

 The small print

-Android, Google Pay and the Google Pay logo are trademarks of Google LLC.
+Android, Google Play, Google Pay and Google Wallet are trademarks of Google LLC.
 Using your HSBC Credit or Debit card with Google Pay is subject to terms and conditions.